 Take 5 minutes to reflect and commit.
 Ask yourself:

-• Declare it: Say aloud or write: “For these 7 days, I’m giving up [habit] to forge my warrior spirit.”
+• Declare it: “For these 7 days, I’m giving up [habit] to lead with clarity and strength.

 Why This Matters: Breaking a bad habit is like shedding old armor that’s too heavy.
 It’s a declaration that you’re ready to level up.
 Each time you resist that habit, you’re building mental muscle for the challenges ahead.
 By Day 7, you’ll feel the difference—this sacrifice will make your victory sweeter.